jgthomas/jumpcalendar.info/README.md

 # jumpcalendar.info

-### calendar for exploring the days of the month in any given year
+### Explore the days of the month in any given year

 * What day was it on the 1st of March 1998?